 Type of accident involved Citation issued to the DOT covered CDL driver?
 Test must be performed by the City

 YES YES

 i.
 Human fatality NO YES

 ii.
-Bodily injury with immediate YES YES
+Bodily injury with YES YES

+immediate NO NO

-medical treatment away from NO NO
+medical treatment away

-the scene
+from -the scene

 iii.
 Disabling damage to any YES YES

 motor vehicle requiring tow NO NO

 away